Cougars reload heading into 2015-16 season

 Nov.
 17, 2014

-"As we went through this coaching search, we spoke with many different people who knew Coach Hughey well, on and off the court.
+Longtime collegiate assistant coach Ronald Hughey was formally introduced as the head women's basketball coach at the University of Houston by Vice President for Intercollegiate Athletics Mack Rhoades on April 22, 2014 during a press conference inside the Carl Lewis Auditorium.
+Hughey, a veteran of six NCAA Tournaments as an assistant, is the seventh head coach in the program's 39-year history."As we went through this coaching search, we spoke with many different people who knew Coach Hughey well, on and off the court.
 His energy, excitement and commitment to his student-athletes were apparent from our first meeting and from many discussions with those who have worked with him.
 He has prepared himself well for this opportunity working for some proven head coaches.
 He is very well versed in the x's and o's, player development and is a proven recruiter and relationship builder.
-He is one of the rising stars in this industry and we're excited to have him join our University of Houston Athletics family," Rhoades said.
+He is one of the rising stars in this industry and we're excited to have him join our UH Athletics family," Rhoades said.

-"First and foremost, I'd like to thank god because without him none of this would have been possible.
-I'd also like to thank everyone else who was involved in this selection process and having the confidence in me to come in and take this program back to the top where it belongs.
-The University of Houston is one of the best schools in the nation and I'm just elated to be here and get this thing going, " Hughey said.
+"First and foremost, I'd like to thank God, because without him none of this would have been possible.
+I'd also like to thank everyone else who was involved in this selection process for having the confidence in me to take this program back to the top where it belongs.
+The University of Houston is one of the best schools in the nation and I'm elated to be here and get this thing going," Hughey said.

-Hughey spent the previous two seasons at Florida State (2012-14), guiding the Seminoles to two consecutive NCAA Second Rounds, while collecting a 44-22 record during his tenure there, that is the most wins he's collected at any one program.
+Hughey spent the two seasons prior to taking over at UH as an assistant at Florida State (2012-14), guiding the Seminoles to two consecutive NCAA Second Rounds, while collecting a 44-22 record during his tenure there.

 Hughey lived up to his reputation as being one of the best recruiters in the game, signing the nation's No. 12 class in 2012 and country's 10th best class in 2011.

-In addition to his stellar recruiting reputation, Hughey has also shown the ability to develop talent in the state of Texas, as he worked extensively with 2012 Big 12 All-Defensive honoree and post standout Ashley Gayle, while seven different players earned all-league honors during his two-year stint with the Longhorns.
+In addition to his stellar recruiting reputation, Hughey has also shown the ability to develop talent in the state of Texas, as he worked extensively with 2012 Big 12 All-Defensive honoree Ashley Gayle, while seven different players earned all-league honors during his two-year stint with the Longhorns.

-Before heading to the Southwest, Hughey spent the 2009-10 campaign coaching at Rutgers.
-Under the tutelage of Hall of Fame coach C. Vivian Stringer, he helped guide the Scarlet Knights to what was then their eighth consecutive trip to the NCAA Tournament.
+Before heading to the Southwest, Hughey spent the 2009-10 campaign coaching at Rutgers University.
+Under the tutelage of Hall of Fame head coach C. Vivian Stringer, he helped guide the Scarlet Knights to 19 victories and the program's eighth consecutive trip to the NCAA Tournament.

-He played a primary role in Rutgers' recruiting efforts during his time in New Jersey.
+Hughey played a primary role in Rutgers' recruiting efforts during his time in New Jersey and led the Scarlet Knights to one of their top recruiting classes in several seasons.

 Previously, Hughey served as the recruiting coordinator at UCF during the 2008-09 season.
 Under the leadership of current head coach Joi Williams, Hughey helped guide the Knights to one of the most exciting runs in program history, as they were able to win four games in four days to claim the Conference USA Tournament crown and the school's third NCAA Tournament berth.
-UCF defeated Houston in the quarterfinals of that tournament.
+UCF defeated Houston in the quarterfinals of that tournament en route to hoisting the championship trophy.

-He earned his first Division I coaching gig at South Carolina State (2004-07), where he spent three seasons there as an assistant coach.
+Hughey earned his first Division I coaching gig at South Carolina State (2004-07), where he spent three seasons as an assistant coach.
+During his time with the Bulldogs, Hughey helped the 2005-06 team finish with a winning record in MEAC play.

 WHAT THEY ARE SAYING ABOUT RONALD HUGHEY